lachrist/otiluke/README.md

 * [run-mitm.js](usage/run-mitm.js):
   Deploy an Otiluke mitm proxy as well as a static file server.
+  The string referred by `splitter` is used to distinguish the sphere communication from the rest.
-  `splitter` is a randomly generated string passed to the sphere module and the hijack object to distinguish the sphere communication from the rest.
+  It is randomly generated and passed to the sphere module and the hijack object.
   ```js
   var Path = require("path");
   var HttpServer = require("http-server");